Appendix: Config Format Reference

 }

-}Database Object Types
+}Database Object Type Config

 Example: